hello-robot/hello-robot.github.io/docs/README.md

 **The Stretch RE1 is a potentially dangerous robot.
 All users must carefully read the [Stretch Safety Guide](robot_safety_guide.md) prior to using the robot.**
 # Where to Find Things
 All of the documentation is accessible and searchable via the navigation menu on this site.
-Alternatively, you can find the Markdown hosted on at the [Hello Robot GitHub portal](github.com/hello-robot).
+Alternatively, you can view the markdown hosted on at the [Hello Robot GitHub portal](github.com/hello-robot).

 In addition, it is worth spending some time on the following sites: